SoCrespo/azure_chatgpt_requester/README.md

-# Simple Azure ChatGPT Requester
+# Simple MS Azure ChatGPT Requester

-This is a Python class for making requests to the Azure ChatGPT model.
+This is a Python class for making requests to the Microsoft Azure ChatGPT model.
 It allows you to send a prompt and content to the API and get the response as string.

 Warning: as is, this code is stateless: it does not keep track of the conversation history.
 In other words, each request is independent from the previous ones.